Team-18-JHB-Cohort/Analyse/tests/README.md

-# This package contains metric functions and DataFrame handling modul
+# This package contains metric functions and DataFrame handling modules

 ## Installation